Hydraulic Cylinder Bore 203.2 mm x Stroke 680 mm

 - Applied pressure P=250×105P = 250 \times 10^5 P = 250 × 1 0 5 N/m².

-- Force: = \ times 10^5 \times 0.0325 = 812.500 F = 250 × 1 0 5 × 0.0325 = 812.500 N.
+- Force: × × = \ times 10^5 \times 0.0325 = 812.500 F = 250 × 1 0 5 × 0.0325 = 812.500 N.

-6. Advantages of Purchasing Ready to Ship in Stock
+6. Advantages of Buying Ready-to-Deliver from Stock

-Purchasing a hydraulic cylinder ready for delivery offers advantages such as:
+Buying a hydraulic cylinder ready for delivery offers advantages such as:

 - Greater flexibility: A stock component can be replaced quickly, improving production efficiency.

-7. Description of the Brand
+7. Brand Description